New York governor race bursts into life

 Split the difference.
 In today’s GOP, even the moderates in the party are staunchly behind President Donald Trump.
 Both Rep. Elise Stefanik (R-NY) and Rep. Mike Lawler (R-NY), two top candidatesweighing a New York governor run, were moderates when they were elected to the US House – former President Joe Biden even tacitly endorsed Lawler in 2023.
 The tables have since turned.

-When one door closes.
+Speaking of the United Nations.
 Trump had picked Stefanik to be the US ambassador to the United Nations, a position that Nikki Haley had during the president’s first term.
 The Adirondacks congresswoman had even begun her farewell tour, but the president pulled her nomination amid concerns about losing seats in special House elections.
+Trump has now plucked National Security Adviser Michael Waltz to hold the role.

 Who’s out in front?
 Stefanik, the House Republican Conference chair, leads Lawler by a country mile in the primary, 44%-7%, per an internal poll from the GOP-aligned firm GrayHouse.
 Still, it is early, and 44% of those surveyed were undecided.
 Stefanik, who has served in the House for over a decade, has built a far greater following than the Hudson Valley congressman, who is only starting his third year in office, so it’s no surprise that she has a cavernous head start.